Withholding Tax Changes for Contractors

 If you do not complete the IR330C, your payer will deduct tax at the no-notification rate, which is much higher than the standard rate.
 The rate is 45%, except for non-resident contractor companies where it’s 20%.

 Contractors can no longer apply for a “Certificate of Exemption” from Withholding Tax.
 Instead, you must apply for a Special Tax Rate certificate using form IR23B.
 You can elect a 0% rate (question 5) if you meet the conditions.
 We expect that the IRD will be inundated with these forms and could be backlogged with requests.
 Furthermore, those new to self-employment and companies that pay all their income to shareholders may be declined as they can’t provide sufficient evidence that they “have a good record of filing returns and making payments on time”.
 In these cases, we recommend electing the 10% rate until you receive your STR certificate.
 If you don’t qualify you may be able to reduce your Provisional Tax payments by the same amount (see below) or just treat it as forced savings (I feel a holiday in Fiji coming in mid-2018!).

 Impact on Provisional Tax

-If you are working for a labour hire business and are happy to simply continue with the Provisional Tax system then we recommend applying for a STR certificate at 0%.
-If this is delayed the you should nominate a WT rate of 10% (the lowest you can elect without an STR) on form IR330C until the STR certificate has been received.
+If you are working for a labor hire business and are happy to simply continue with the Provisional Tax system then we recommend applying for an STR certificate at 0%.
+If this is delayed you should nominate a WT rate of 10% (the lowest you can elect without an STR) on form IR330C until the STR certificate has been received.

 If you are not working for a labour-hire business then you can’t apply for an STR certificate.
 The good news here is that Withholding Tax is optional and your client can’t mandate it (unless they are a labour-hire company).